httpwg/http-extensions/draft-ietf-httpbis-encryption-encoding.md

 padding to multiples of a value, or padding to powers of 2.
 Even a good strategy can still cause size information to leak if processing activity of a recipient can be observed.
 This is especially true if the trailing records of a message contain only padding.
-Distributing non-padding data is recommended to avoid leaking size information.
+Distributing non-padding data across records is recommended to avoid leaking size information.

 # IANA Considerations {#iana}